|VisitLink - Visit linkage variable|

 The Missouri person number (PNUM_R) cannot be used to track patients consistently over time because the coding scheme changed in 2002.
 Beginning in 2002, Missouri randomly assigns a re-identification number to reported person numbers.
 The number is not based on any systematically applied set of rules.
 Nonetheless, the patient retains his/her re-identification number permanently, which allows for longitudinal analysis from 2002 forward.

-Beginning in 2002, Nebraska provides a patient re-identification number.
-The Nebraska person number (PNUM_S) cannot be used to track patients consistently over time because the coding scheme changed in 2002.
+From 2002 through 2019, Nebraska provides a patient re-identification number.
+The Nebraska person number (PNUM/PNUM_S) cannot be used to track patients consistently over time because the coding scheme changed in 2002.
 Prior to 2002, Nebraska created their unique patient identifier through a 256 byte one-way hashing of the patient's first name, patient's last name, date of birth, and social security number.
 Beginning in 2002, Nebraska randomly assigns a re-identification number to the individual.
 The number is not based on any systematically applied set of rules.
 Nonetheless, the patient retains his/her re-identification number permanently, which allows for longitudinal analysis from 2002 forward.
-During HCUP processing, the identifier provided by Nebraska is encrypted.

 New Mexico changed their coding for person numbers in 2013; they cannot be used to track patients between 2013 and prior years.